swarup-p/bandgap-ref-on-sky130/README.md

 ## Introduction

-An example of a bandgap reference circuit implementation on Skywater’s open-source process design kit (pdk) is proposed here.
+A bandgap reference circuit implementation on Skywater’s open-source 130nm process design kit (pdk) is proposed here.
 A simple bandgap topology is valuated with a set of simulations and then implemented in open-source EDA tools.
 In the design, a current mirror without operational amplifier is used to keep the topology simple.
-Please check [here] (/report/Stage_1_Introduction_to_BGR.pdf) for more information.
+For more information , please check *[here] (/report/Stage_1_Introduction_to_BGR.pdf).

 ## Requirements

-Design specifications and requirements are listed [here] (/requirements/bandgap_circuit_requirements.pdf) .
+Design specifications and requirements are listed *[here] (/requirements/bandgap_circuit_requirements.pdf).

 ## Tools